iains/LLVM-8-Branch/README.md

-# The LLVM Compiler Infrastructure
+# LLVM 8.0.1 Darwin WIP

-This directory and its subdirectories contain source code for LLVM, a toolkit for the construction of highly optimized compilers, optimizers, and runtime environments.
+## Summary:

+This is the LLVM-8 branch version of patches to support powerpc-darwin and generally building for older ( < Darwin10/MacOS10.6 ) versions and also using GCC as the bootstrap compiler on Darwin/MacOS.